Is Medicare Advantage Right For Me?

 Offers More Benefits Than Original Medicare

-Medicare Part C plans are required to offer all the benefits covered by Original Medicare, and many Medicare Part C plans offer more coverage.
-These benefits may include Medicare Part D prescription drug coverage, hearing aids, dental care, vision care, and more.
+Medicare Part C plans offer all the benefits covered by Original Medicare.
+However, many Medicare Part C plans provide more coverage.
+These benefits may include:

 However, this will typically depend on which type of Medicare Advantage plan you choose.
 For example, Special Needs Plans (SNPs) are required to provide prescription drug coverage.